 - Place your palms flat on your knees while keeping your elbows straight.

-- Take deep inhalation and exhale completely which means the Bahya Kumbhaka (External Retention) will be applied.
+- Take a deep inhalation and exhale completely which means the Bahya Kumbhaka (External Retention) will be applied.

 - Raise your shoulders which will allow the extension of your spinal cord.